hongping-zh/circular-bias-detection/CODE_OF_CONDUCT.md

 ## Enforcement

 Project maintainers are responsible for clarifying and enforcing standards of acceptable behavior.
-Violations may be reported to zhanghongping@gmail.com.
+Violations may be reported to yujjam@uest.edu.gr.
 All complaints will be reviewed and investigated promptly and fairly.

 ## Attribution